![]() |

 connection with such transaction.

-Subsection (b) shall not apply to any amount required to be capitalized
+Subsection (b) shall not apply to any amount required to be

-under section 848.
+capitalized under section 848.

-For purposes of this section, a sublease shall be treated in the same
+For purposes of this section, a sublease shall be treated in the

-manner as a lease of the underlying property involved.
+same manner as a lease of the underlying property involved.

-For purposes of this chapter, any amortizable section 197 intangible shall
+For purposes of this chapter, any amortizable section 197

-be treated as property which is of a character subject to the allowance
+intangible shall be treated as property which is of a character

-for depreciation provided in section 167.
+subject to the allowance for depreciation provided in section 167.

-This section shall not apply to any increment in value if, without regard
+This section shall not apply to any increment in value if, without

 For purposes of this section--

-The term "amortizable section 197 intangible" shall not include any
+The term "amortizable section 197 intangible" shall not include

-not have been allowable but for this section) and which is acquired
+amortization would not have been allowable but for this section)

-by the taxpayer after the date of the enactment of this section, if--
+and which is acquired by the taxpayer after the date of the

 (i) the intangible was held or used at any time on or after July

-25, 1991, and on or before such date of enactment by the
+25, 1991, and on or before such date of enactment by the taxpayer

-taxpayer or a related person,
+or a related person,

 (ii) the intangible was acquired from a person who held such

-intangible at any time on or after July 25, 1991, and on or
+intangible at any time on or after July 25, 1991, and on or before

-the user of such intangible does not change, or
+of such intangible does not change, or

 (iii) the taxpayer grants the right to use such intangible to a

-person (or a person related to such person) who held or used
+person (or a person related to such person) who held or used such

-before such date of enactment.
+such date of enactment.

-For purposes of this subparagraph, the determination of whether the
+For purposes of this subparagraph, the determination of whether

 If--

-(i) subparagraph (A) would not apply to an intangible acquired
+(i) subparagraph (A) would not apply to an intangible acquired by

 (ii) the person from whom the taxpayer acquired the intangible